Are You Getting Enough Sleep?

 Poor sleep creates a vicious cycle where diminished focus and performance at work lead to increased reliance on alcohol, caffeine, and other stimulants, further disrupting sleep.
 Companies and managers often underestimate the importance of sleep, adhering to outdated practices of “pushing through,” which can be detrimental to long-term performance and employee engagement.

 As a result, we find ourselves in a downward spiral that makes us even more stressed.
-Tasks take longer, which leads to more stress and risks of burnout.
+Tasks take longer, which leads to more stress and risks burnout.
 It doesn’t help that many companies and managers don’t understand the importance of sleep and consider a desire to sleep a weakness or lack of commitment.

 Matthew Walker puts it well: “People often tell me that they do not have enough time to sleep because they have so much work to do.
 Without wanting to be combative in any way whatsoever, I respond by informing them that perhaps the reason they still have so much to do at the end of the day is precisely because they do not get enough sleep at night.”